sormuras/sormuras.github.io/blog/2018-09-11-testing-in-the-modular-world.md

 --add-reads                                   | "requires org.mockito"
   com.xyz=org.mockito                         |
 ```

+Before running any tests, your test classes first need to be compiled.
+Here build tools usually resort to the `class-path` and ignore the main and potentially all other module descriptors.
+After test compilation you need to blend in the test source set into the main module at test runtime.

+- `--patch-module com.xyz=src/test/java`

+**and**

+- configure the Java module system with the extra command lines denoted in `module-info.test`.

 This option is already "supported" by some IDEs, at least they don't stumble compiling tests when a `module-info.test` file is present.